srsapireddy/OpenLANE_EDA/README.md

 ![CTS](https://github.com/srsapireddy/Images/blob/main/19.PNG?raw=true) </br>

-* Deliver the clock to all sequential elements (eg, FF) with minimum skew.</br>
+* Deliver the clock to all sequential elements (e.g., FF) with minimum skew.</br>
 * Clock skew – The arrival of the clock to the different components at different times.</br>

 #### 5. Routing: </br>

 ![Routing](https://github.com/srsapireddy/Images/blob/main/20.PNG?raw=true) </br>

-Given the placement and fixed number of metal layers, it’s required to find a valid pattern of horizontal and vertical wires to implement the nets that connect the cells together.
+Given the placement and fixed number of metal layers, finding a valid pattern of horizontal and vertical wires is required to implement the nets that connect the cells.
 The routing uses the available metal layers defined by the PDK.
 The PDK defines the pitch, tracks, and minimum width.
-Also, it defines the vias that are used to connect the wire signals present on the different metal layers. </br>
+Also, it defines the vias that are used to connect the wire signals on the different metal layers. </br>

 The Skywater 130 nm PDK defines six routing layers.
 The lowest layer is called the local interconnect layer (TiN layer).
 All the other metal layers are aluminum layers.
 Most of the routers are grid routers.
 They construct the routing grid out of the metal layer tracks.
 As the routing grid is huge, we follow the divide-and-conquer method for routing.</br>